Akuli/python-tutorial/lists.md

-[Read more about lists in ThinkPython here.](http://greenteapress.com/thinkpython2/html/thinkpython2011.html) Skip the chapter "10.7 Map, filter and reduce" and the excercises.
+[Read more about lists in ThinkPython here.](http://greenteapress.com/thinkpython2/html/thinkpython2011.html) Skip the chapter "10.7 Map, filter and reduce", and all excercises.
 You would need to know how to define functions using the `def` keyword, but we haven't talked about that yet.